grv87/gradle-packer-plugin/docs/design.md

 Other methods (`Project#files` and `Project#fileTree`) get paths resolved to `cwd`, so that project dir doesn't mess with them.

-Usually classes (builders, provisioners, post-processors) have properties of `InterpolableInputDirectory`, `InterpolableInputRegularFile`, `InterpolableInputURI` types.
-Their interpolated values are marked as Gradle task inputs.

-`InterpolableFile` and `InterpolableURI` types are used in the following situations only:

-1. Task outputs

-    Builders, provisioners, post-processors usually don't expose
-    output files and directories as properties.

-    All regular outputs of builders and post-processors are handled by separate mechanism, with `Artifact` instances.
-    The only known exception is `File` provisioner which could download files to local machine.

-    So, there is no reason to have separate classes for outputs.

-2. Paths that are not considered as inputs, such as local cache

-    They are marked with `@Internal` annotation at whole, so that annotation on `interpolatedValue` field is irrelevant.

 ------------------------------------------------------------------------
 Copyright © 2018  Basil Peace